If you smoke you probably at some point decided:

 Do it for yourself, respect yourself and your body.
 You deserve a healthy body and a healthy life!

-But to do it for yourself, you need to exactly know WHY you’re doing it, and always keep the goal in mind when the going gets tough.
+But to do it for yourself, you need to know WHY you're doing it exactly, and always keep the goal in mind when the going gets tough.

-The second reason is that having a clear motivation is an extremely important part of influencing your subconscious and unconscious mind.
+The second reason is that having a clear motivation is a critical part of influencing your subconscious and unconscious mind.

-That the new habit continues to persist, even after conscious motivation and effort has weakened.
+That the new habit continues to persist, even after conscious motivation and effort have weakened.

-For this it also helps to get a very clear and concise list of motivations on why exactly you want to break a particular habit (smoking).
+For this, it also helps to get a clear and concise list of motivations on why exactly you want to break a particular habit (smoking).

 To get to this list, here’s what I recommend you to do:

-I highly recommend you frame your goal in a positive way and as if it’s already true as this is proven to be WAY more effective compared to framing it in a negative way of not doing something (“I am a smoke-free person” is better than “I will quit smoking”).
+I highly recommend you positively frame your goal and as if it’s already true as this is proven to be WAY more effective compared to framing it in a negative way of not doing something (“I am a smoke-free person” is better than “I will quit smoking”).